CostlyDev/Costly/doc/init.md

 NOTE: This approach is intended for those wanting to run costlyd as the current user.
-You will need to modify org.costly.costlyd.plist if you intend to use it as a Launch Daemon with a dedicated costly user.
+You will need to modify org.costly.costlyd.plist if you intend to use it as a Launch Daemon with a dedicated costlycore user.

 5. Auto-respawn
 -----------------------------------